 In some cases, your doctors might do your ORIF as a planned procedure.
 If this is the case, talk with your doctor about how to prepare for the procedure.
 Ask if you should stop taking any medicines ahead of time, such as blood thinners.
 Follow any directions you are given for not eating or drinking before your procedure.

 What happens during a clavicle fracture open reduction and internal fixation?

 Your doctor can help explain the details of your particular surgery.
 The details of your surgery will depend on the location and severity of your injury.
 An orthopedic surgeon and a team of specialized healthcare providers will do the procedure.
 The whole procedure may take a couple of hours.
 In general, you can expect the following:

 - You will receive general anesthesia to make you sleep through the surgery so that you won’t feel any pain or discomfort.
 (Or you may receive local anesthesia and a medicine to help you relax.)

 - A healthcare professional will carefully watch your vital signs during the surgery.
 This includes your heart rate and blood pressure.
 You may have a breathing tube placed down your throat during the surgery to help you breathe.

 - After cleaning the affected area, your surgeon will make a cut (incision) through the skin and muscle near your clavicle.

 - Your surgeon will bring the pieces of your clavicle back into alignment (reduction).

 - Next, your surgeon will secure the pieces of clavicle to each other (fixation).
 To do this, he or she may use screws, metal plates, wires, and pins.
 (Ask what the surgeon will use in your case.)

-- Your doctor may make other needed
+- Your doctor may make other needed repairs.

 - After the team has secured the bone, your surgeon will surgically close the layers of skin and muscle around your clavicle.